Mindful-AI-Research/1-ai-ml-model-evaluation-benchmarking-selection-consulting/Pre-Class_Video-Links.md

 <br>

-## Week 5 — Hold-out and Pipeline Validation
+## Week 5 — Hold-out and Pipeline Validation - The subtle leakage in preprocessing